lwang-astro/PeTar/README.md

 When _petar_ is running, there are a few information printed in the front:
 - The _FDPS_ logo and _PETAR_ information are printed, where the copyright, and references for citing are shown.
 - The input parameters are listed if they are modified when the corresponding options of _petar_ are used.
-- If stellar evolution package (SSE/BSE) is used, the common block and global parameters are printed.
+- If stellar evolution package (updated SSE/BSE or MOBSE) is used, the common block and global parameters are printed.
-- The name of dumped files for the input parameters are shown, in default, they are input.par, input.par.hard, input.par.bse (if BSE is used)
+- The name of dumped files for the input parameters are shown, in default, they are input.par, input.par.hard, input.par.(mo)bse (if (MO)BSE is used)
     - input.par: input parameters of petar, can be used to restart the simulation from a snapshot.
     - input.par.hard: input paremeters of hard (short-range interaction part; Hermite + SDAR), can be used for _petar.hard.debug_ to test the dumped hard cluster.
-    - input.par.bse: the BSE parameters, if BSE is used, this is the necessary file to restart the simulation and also for _petar.hard.debug_.
+    - input.par.(mo)bse: the (MO)BSE parameters, if (MO)BSE is used, this is the necessary file to restart the simulation and also for _petar.hard.debug_.

 Then after the line "Finish parameter initialization", The status of the simulation is updated every output time interval (the option -o).